juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 # Move-Activated-Windows-to-other-SSD-HDD-M.2-drive

-This is Microsoft Official Approved Method, to transfer an Activated Windows hdd to another New hhd ssd m.2.
+This is Microsoft Official Approved Method, to transfer an Activated Windows hdd to another New hdd ssd or m.2

 there are softwares that doit Automatically,
-EaseUS, MiniTool, etc...
+EaseUS, MiniTool, Winclone, etc...

-This is the Manual Method.
+This is the Manual DIY Method.
 Tools Required:
-1) External USB3.0 HDD
+1) External USB3.0 HDD,
 formatted in NTFS
-bigger than the C: drive partition usually 1TB or more.
+Bigger than the C: drive partition usually 1TB or more.
 2) USB pen drive 1GB or more.
 3) New drive,
 same size or bigger than old C: partition/drive.